darekd12345/blog-blog/README.md

 # blog-blog
-basic template for my blog which does note exist yet
+A basic template for my blog which does not exist yet.

-A simple blog layout which does not use bootstrap in any capacity.
+It does not use bootstrap in any capacity.

 Technologies used:
 * jQuery